 Though potentially a reimbursable expense, college policy related to the use of gift cards or other forms of reimbursement for human subject time are such that these expenses may not be covered.
 This may impact the way you plan on performing your research.
 Comply with current Wheaton College policy and procedure regarding gift cards stated below.
-The assistant to the Dean of the School of PCFT, Joy Lobatos, can provide you with the appropriate account number to charge for gift cards.
+The Doctoral Programs Office Coordinator, Ms. Elisabeth Clements, can provide you with the appropriate account number to charge for gift cards.